RyanThomas/urban-epi/README.md

 - Access to the data used in this application - see the <b>Setup</b> section below.

 ## Setup
 This repo contains only the code for an application that builds a database.
-For this reason, the data are stored outside the git repo, but you should probably keep them in the same <i>parent directory</i>.
-The repo is intended to be cloned into a <i>parent directory</i> and renamed "source".
 #### Set up directory tree and get code
-- From your home (`~/`) directory, run `mkdir urban_epi/ && cd urban_epi`.
-This is to make the 'parent directory' called 'urban_epi'.
-Feel free to call this something else.
-In my environment, it is called urban_epi.</br>
-- Run `git clone http://github.com/ryanthomas/urban-epi.git source` to clone and rename the diectory.
+- Run `git clone http://github.com/ryanthomas/urban-epi.git` to clone and rename the diectory.
 - Run `echo '#!/bin/bash <br>
 export DIR=$PWD # home or parent directory for the code base of the project<br>
-export DATA="/project/fas/hsu/rmt33/urban_epi/data" <br>
+export DATA="/project/fas/hsu/rmt33/urban-epi/data" <br>
 export IND="${DIR}/indicators"<br>
-export SH="${DIR}/source/bash" <br>
+export SH="${DIR}/src/bash" <br>
 export GRASSDB="${DIR}/grassdb" <br>
 export RAS="${DATA}/raster"    <br>
-export VEC="${DATA}/vector"' > source/bash/grass_variables.sh<br>
+export VEC="${DATA}/vector"' > src/bash/grass_variables.sh<br>
-source source/bash/grass_variables.sh
+source src/bash/grass_variables.sh

 #### Get data
-The data are available on the Yale High Performance Computing Cluster in the `/project/fas/hsu/rmt/urban_epi/data/` directory.
+The data are available on the Yale High Performance Computing Cluster in the `/project/fas/hsu/rmt/urban-epi/data/` directory.
 Once you have access to the cluster, you can run `scp [from] [to]`. <br>
 For example: `scp netid@grace-next.hpc.yale.edu:/project/fas/hsu/rmt/urban_epi/data/ location/on/your/computer`.
 Run this from your Mac command line when you are NOT connected to the cluster.
 Windows users should look up the appropriate command on Yale's HPC help site.